disorganised-mess/repair_manager/README.md

 # repair_manager
 Repair Manager is a local desktop application built with **PyQt6** and **SQLite** for managing clients, jobs, and invoices for repair businesses.

+This was created using AI, it works fine and is a simple program.
+Unless I find something not working correctly it will not be updated.
+If you improve it.... great.
+Do what you will with it if you find it useful.

 ## Features
 - Manage **clients**, **jobs**, and **invoices**
 - Mark invoices as **Paid** or **Outstanding**